Skip to content

 Trending

-• European Union, International Human Rights Law, IntLawGrrls, Russia, Women’s Rights Law
+• International Human Rights Law, International Organizations, Public International Law, Women’s Rights Law

-• International Humanitarian Law, IntLawGrrls, Middle East and North Africa, National Security
+• International Criminal Law, Middle East and North Africa, Syria, Transitional Justice

 IntLawGrrls speaks to the relationships between intersectional feminism and international law, policy and practice.
 The blog gives scholars, lawyers, policymakers, leaders and activists a place to share feminist perspectives on international legal issues.